Section 21 eviction

 2. Find out if your deposit is protected

-A section 21 notice is invalid if either of these apply:
+A section 21 notice is invalid if either:

-- your deposit isn't protected in a tenancy deposit scheme
+- your deposit is not protected in a scheme

 - it was protected more than 30 days after your most recent contract started